angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 - a trigger release *and*
 - 3 cycles finished

-The `forkJoin()` creation functions comes to rescue us:
+The `forkJoin()` creation functions comes to rescue:
 This function combines Observables.
 It subscribes to all of the sources at once.
 Then, after all the sources have completed, it emits one single event with the final results of all sources.

 To make this possible, it is necessary that all sources eventually complete.
 Our cycle counter is a deterministic timer which will emit once and then complete, so everything's fine here.
 However, the `release$` stream captures all `mouseup` events from everywhere and will never complete.
-What we are actually interested in is the *next* emission only.
-This is why we need to combine it with `take(1)`.
+What we are actually interested in is the *next* emission only, so we combine it with `take(1)`.
-That way, we wait for the first emission and then complete immediately.
+That way, we wait for the first emission only and then complete immediately.

-Our notifier can then be defined as follows:
+Our notifier can be defined as follows:

 ```ts
 const closingNotifier$ = forkJoin([